 The first UN relief flights landed in Burma, the UN World Food Programme has said.
 The death toll throughout Burma could climb to well over 100,000 a week after the Nargis cyclone swept through the country, according to officials.
 (Report: A. Roy)

-The first UN relief flights have landed in Burma, a spokesperson for the World Food Programme in Bangkok has said.
+The first UN relief flights have landed in

 Around 80,000 people have died in Burma's district of Labutta in the Irrawaddy delta since the Nargis cyclone struck the country last weekend, a local military official told AFP on Thursday.

 "So far the estimated death toll in those villages is about 80,000," Tin Win, leader of a ward within the district told AFP.
 "Dozens of the 63 villages have been wiped out," he said.

 A source close to the National League for Democracy, Burmese opponent Aung San Suu Kyi’s party, told

 Foreign rescue workers, however, must negotiate with the authorities to obtain a visa.

 “This seems unbelievable as the death tolls rises every hour”, said

 Over 22,000 people died and 41,000 are missing, according to official provisional figures.
 Estimates from the NGO Save the Children show that the number of homeless could run into millions.

 Humanitarian NGOs expect the death toll to rise as rescue teams gain access to isolated disaster zones.
 The International Red Cross Federation has appealed for €4 million in emergency donations.
 Those funds are intended for the purchase of rescue supplies.